Stirling-Tools/Stirling-Tools.github.io/docs/Analytics-and-telemetry.md

 ### What is Scarf?

-[Scarf](https://scarf.sh) provides a simple tracking pixel (`pixel.stirling.com`) that collects basic, non‑personally identifiable information about Stirling‑PDF usage.
+[Scarf](https://scarf.sh) provides a simple tracking pixel (`static.scarf.sh`) that collects basic, non‑personally identifiable information about Stirling‑PDF usage.

 ### Data collected by Scarf